-One of the things that made WhatsApp really popular was the double-green check marks which helped users in seeing if their messages were read or not.
+One of the things that made WhatsApp really popular was the double-green checkmarks which helped users in seeing if their messages were read or not.
 MailTrack brings that same double-green checkmark feature to your Gmail account.
 The extension has been developed by MailTrack.io, and it lets you know if the emails you’ve sent have been read or not.
 The best part is that the service is free to use forever.

-28. Checker Plus
+33. Checker Plus

 Checker Plus is a great way to manage multiple email accounts from Chrome.
-It basically brings Android style notifications to your Chrome allowing you to mark emails as read and delete them.
+It basically brings Android-style notifications to your Chrome allowing you to mark emails as read and delete them.
 It even shows an iOS-style badge on the extension icon allowing you to see how many unread emails you have.

 Install: Checker Plus

-30. MailButler For Gmail
+34. MailButler For Gmail

 Another handy feature is that it creates a handy opt-out button on top of every newsletter, so you don’t have to search for that pesky unsubscribe button.
 There are a ton of features and it will take an article of its own to describe everything that MailButler has to offer.
 That’s why just install the extensions and see for yourself how much more productive an extension can make you.

 Install: MailButler For Gmail

-31. Gmail Tables
+35. Gmail Tables